Skip to main content

 While the SE-1 have their share of drawbacks, the overall audio quality for the price is impressive and these could be a clever choice for anyone that intends to use the same headset for both gaming and critical listening.
 I'd love to see a follow-up that packages the same drivers in a more traditional gaming headset form factor - now those could be extraordinary.

 In terms of isolation, the in-ear design and active noise cancellation means there's little sound leakage in either direction, allowing you to concentrate on your game and block out distractions.
-The ANC here is the best I've experienced on in-ear headphones, blocking out not only low rumbles from airplane engines but also speech.
-The isolation does require a good fit with the ear buds, with three different sizes provided in the box.
-I found the in-ears comfortable to wear for hours on end, and battery life is also impressive at up to 12 hours.
+The ANC here is excellent for a set of in-ears, blocking out not only low rumbles from airplane engines but also most speech.
+The GameBuds are also the best-fitting in-ears I've ever used, something that I've heard repeated from a wide range of reviewers with a good range of inner ear sizes and shapes.
+Comfort was a non-issue, and battery life is also outstanding at up to 40 hours with the included charging case - which itself can be charged wirelessly.

 Frequently questioned answers